-But businesses need to take risks in order to survive.
+But businesses need to take risks to survive and thrive.
 Like the famous quote, a ship in harbour is safe, but that’s not what ships are built for.

 Facing the critics

-Going into those stage-gate meetings as a ‘creator’ can feel like Luke Skywalker facing up to Darth Vader at the end of The Empire Strikes Back.
+Creators going into those stage-gate meetings end up feeling like Luke Skywalker taking on Darth Vader at the end of The Empire Strikes Back.

 And before you know it, your idea’s slipping down into a deep dark hole.

-But if you look at what most businesses churn out in innovations and new campaigns, and how damn long it takes, surely there must be a way to reset the balance in favour of the creators over the critics?
+But if you look at what most innovation processes deliver, and how damn long it takes, surely there must be a way to swing the balance more towards creators?

-And not in the spirit of turning new ideas into an organisational cul de sac to quietly die.
-And here’s where we come to our third group and where we think the real creativity war is won or lost.
+And not in the spirit of luring new ideas into an organisational cul de sac to quietly die.
+And here’s where we come to our third group.
+It’s where the creativity battle is won or lost.

-Most critics in any business are unlikely to change.
+Most critics are unlikely to change.
 They’ve already gone over to the Dark Side.

-They’ll see you trying to challenge them and their process or approvals as part of the ‘sport’ of them maintaining control over the business.
+They’ll see you trying to challenge them and their approval process as part of the ‘sport’ of them keeping control over the business.

-You need to navigate past them, because you’ll struggle to ever change them.
+You have to navigate past them, because you’ll struggle to ever change them.

-But actually, you find in terms of pure quantity of people in a business, most people are neither creators or critics.
+But actually, in terms of pure numbers of people in a business, most people are neither creators or critics.

-Most of them are satisfied doing the job they were hired to do.
-It pays their mortgage and bills, they feel valued for their expertise when called upon and they enjoy the benefits the company throws their way.
+Most people are happy doing the job they were hired to do.
+It pays their mortgage and bills.
+They feel valued for their expertise when called upon.
+And they enjoy the benefits the company throws their way.

-These are the ‘common people’ (thank you Jarvis Cocker) who keep businesses going.
-They keep their heads down when creators and critics clash with each other, because they dislike conflict.
+These are the ‘common people’ (thank you, Jarvis Cocker) who keep businesses going.
+They keep their heads down when creators and critics clash with each other, because they don’t like conflict.

 We call them the coasters.